bentherien/parametricScatteringNetworks/README.md

 NOTE
 ----------------
 Kymatio updates have since broken the Parametric Scattering Network implementation used in this repo.
-While we intend to fix this, this tutorial notebook [here](https://colab.research.google.com/drive/1maZ82CuNShC7nwuJYOe460YcbU-n7Yzt?usp=sharing) contains an updated (as of April 2024) implementation of the Parametric Scattering Network, complete with documentation.
+While we intend to fix this, for now we provide this tutorial notebook [here](https://colab.research.google.com/drive/1maZ82CuNShC7nwuJYOe460YcbU-n7Yzt?usp=sharing) contains an updated (as of April 2024) implementation of the Parametric Scattering Network, complete with documentation.

 Citation
 ----------------